The Meaning of the Garuda Pancasila Symbol and Its Philosophy

 The second precept of Pancasila, namely just and civilized humanity, is symbolized by a gold chain showing that human relations are unbroken.
 Also explains that the next generation of the nation that is passed down from generation to generation will remain connected,

-See also difference between whipped cream and heavy cream
+See also difference between work and energy

 3. The symbol of the Banyan Tree